Skip to content

 .query2(...)

-The query2(...) method also executes InfluxQL statements but uses different parameter placeholders, using ? as a parameter placeholder.
+The query2(...) method is also used to execute InfluxQL statements, but uses question marks ? as parameter placeholders.
 Parameters are as follows:

-sql str Required InfluxQL statement, may include parameter placeholders.
+sql str Required InfluxQL statement, which can include parameter placeholders.

 sql_params list None InfluxQL parameters

-database str None Specifies the database for this query
+database str None Specified database for this query

 Example